sigmie/docs.sigmie.com/src/pages/docs/search/sorting.md

 description: Hits sort settings
 ---

-Sorting criteria for the Search results
+Sorting criteria for the Search hits.

 ---

-On Search the Hits are gettings a `_score` value, that indicates how **good** the document matches the given query.
+On Search, the Hits are gettings a `_score` value that indicates how **good** the Document matches the given query.

-The Document with the **highest** score commes first and so on.
+The Document with the **highest** score comes first, and so on.

-You can change this behaviour on Search-level in the Sigmie UI.
+You can change this behavior on Search-level in the Sigmie UI.

 ## Attributes

-You can speficy the attributes that are taken into consideration when sorting the Search hits in the Sigmie UI.
+You can specify the attributes that are taken into consideration when sorting the Search hits in the Sigmie UI.

-Let's say you have and index that contains documents in the following structure
+Let's say you have an index that contains documents in the following structure.

 ```json
 {